JiHong88/suneditor/README.md

                             'input': 'checked|name' // Apply to input tag '???': '*' // "*" === all attributes
                         }
-attributesBlacklist   : Add attribute blacklist of tags that should be deleted in editor.   default: null {Object}
+attributeBlacklist   : Add attribute blacklist of tags that should be deleted in editor.   default: null {Object}
                         ex) {
                             'all': 'id', // Apply to all tags 'input': 'style' // Apply to input tag